The Secrets of Game of Thrones Digital Marketing

 For the analysis and discussion-minded, GoT YouTube channel also provides clips of its much-maligned companion chat show, After the Thrones.

 With the transcendent score accompanying the season 6 GoT finale, GoT’s musical score gained even more prominence.
-The official GoT Spotify account has 31 free, streaming playlists, each one themed around a particular character.
+The official GoT Spotify account has 31 free, streaming playlists, each one themed around a particular character or House.
 A Spotify listener completes a personality-themed quiz to be assigned a GoT character-match and that character’s music choices.
+We won’t get into the plethora of podcasts available that analyse and dissect each millisecond and every frame.

 With a show so compelling that even Apple’s digital assistant, SIRI, claims to watch, it’s astounding that the marketing content-creators say so much, yet say so little.
 With the wealth of content produced to market the show, there are few inadvertent spoilers.
 The GoT marketing content artfully amplifies the chatter and buzz surrounding the show without shooting themselves in the foot.